|Thank you for visiting GraniteCityGossip.com, celebrating over eight years of serving our community, August 2006 - June 2015

 work with two incomes.
 My family would not have enough money to provide for our family because life is more expensive now.
 There would not be

 enough food for my family and I pledge to always work to give my children a better life than I had so they can live life without those worries.

-vote.
 This allowed men to oppress women.
 With my vote, I will also pledge to research to best candidates, especially our presidential candidate.
+This is

 These pledges are the way I will ensure that my freedoms continue throughout my life.
 I want to make sure my children can grow up in a free